sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/guides/lifecycle-state-transforms.md

 In this guide, you will walk through a lifecycle state transform that requires you to nest multiple transforms together to achieve your desired result.

 A lifecycle state is a status an identity can be in, such as `active`, `inactive` and `terminated`, for example.
-You can then use this lifecycle state in IdentityNow to determine an identity's access.
+You can then use this lifecycle state in Identity Security Cloud to determine an identity's access.

 ## Determine lifecycle state from end date attribute